 - 1. To raise all the channel frequencies first check for a jumper installed at C13 or C14, either above or below the p.c. board.
 If present, remove it, install a 270 pF capacitor at C13, and recheck all channel frequencies.
 If they still need to go higher, replace C13 with a lower value capacitor and then check all frequencies again. - 2.
 To lower all the channel frequencies first check for a jumper installed at C14, either above or below the p.c. board.
 If present, the frequency cannot be lowered because it is already as low as it can go.
-In this case, replace X11 and then go back to Part A, Step 6.
+In this case, replace X11 and then go back to Part A, Step 3.
 If there is no jumper, replace C13 with a higher value capacitor and recheck all channel frequencies.
-If the frequencies are not low enough, install an additional capacitor at C14 and recheck all frequencies.
-If the frequencies.
-If the frequencies.
-If the frequencies are still not low enough, replace C13 and C14 with a jumper and recheck all channel frequencies again. - 3.
-Unkey the transmitter.
+If the frequencies are not low enough, install a additional capacitor at C14 and recheck all frequencies.
+If the frequencies are still low enough, replace C13 and C14 with a jumper and recheck all channel frequencies again.